awwaiid/thelackthereof/POE,_Coro,_AnyEvent,_and_Reflex.md

 </code>

 == Reflex ==
 This is the newcomer to the scene, currently existing as a layer on top of POE.
-Rocco has tried over the years with several projects to rise above some of the nitty gritty of POE into the realm of concurrent and reactive objects, and it seems that the approach in Reflex is achieving his goals at last.
+Rocco has tried over the years with several projects to rise above some of the nitty gritty of POE into the realm of concurrent and reactive objects, and it seems that the approach in Reflex is acheiving his goals at last.

 One thing that strikes me boldly about Reflex: though it is implemented on top of POE, it could just as easily be on top of AnyEvent and change (almost) nothing about the API.
 I think this fact strongly illustrates the level of abstraction not only of Reflex, but of POE and AnyEvent.